ucsb-cs156/OLD-website-originial-repo/_tutorials/student_ex11.md

 [Luhn Checksum](https://en.wikipedia.org/wiki/Luhn_algorithm)) and how to test it.

-We first should write some tests.
-For that we can do the calculation by hand on a few six digit perms:
+To illustrate the Test-Driven Development approach (tdd) we start by first writing some tests.
+To set up our tests, we start by doing the Lund calculation by hand on a few six digit perms.
+This does two things:
+* It gives us some data for our tests
+* It gives us practice in applying the algorithm; this will help us understand how to write the code.

 Take `123456`.
 Applying the [Luhn algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm), we get: